gard-projects/machine-learning/LinearRegression/README.md

 ![y_matrix](y_matrix.png)
 ![theta_matrix](theta_matrix.png)

-The exponent of each element does **not denote x raised to some power i**, but represents all the values of the predictors at a specific row in some matrix.
+The exponent of each element does **not denote x raised to some power i**, but represents all the values of the predictors for a specific sample in the dataset (in our case the training set).
 These values are represented as 1D numpy array.
 For the training dataset we have: \
 $x^{(1)} = [24] \quad$ and $\quad y^{(1)} = [21.54945196]$ \
 $x^{(2)} = [50] \quad$ and $\quad y^{(2)} = [47.46446305]$ \
 $x^{(4)} = [38] \quad$ and $\quad y^{(4)} = [36.58639803]$